jlukosky/sonder-ui/src/components/combo-readonly/readme.md

 ## Design Guidelines

-All the usual requirements for form fields apply: label, visible focus state, percievable control boundaries, etc.
+All the usual requirements for form fields apply: label, visible focus state, perceivable control boundaries, etc.

 ### Keyboard Interaction

 This component can exist in two basic states: open and closed.
 There are slightly different keyboard commands available in each.

-#### Closed:
+#### Closed

 - `Down Arrow` opens the options menu and highlights the first option
 - `Type Character` opens the options menu and highlights the first option starting with the character

-#### Open:
+#### Open

 - `Down Arrow` highlights the next option, stopping at the last option
 - `Up Arrow` highlights the previous option, stopping at the first option